-Towns or villages which act as service centres for surrounding areas, providing a range of services including: retail, leisure, community, civic, health and education facilities and financial and professional services.
+Towns or rural settlements which act as service centres for surrounding areas, providing a range of services including: retail, leisure, community, civic, health and education facilities and financial and professional services.
 They should have good public transport links to surrounding areas, or the potential for their development and enhancement.

-Large Developed Sites in open land outside settlement boundaries'
+Large Developed Sites in the Countryside

-Large developed sites within open land outside settlement boundaries', including Kirkham Prison, Weeton Camp and Ribby Hall, but excluding farms and employment sites.
+Large developed sites in the Countryside, including HM Prison Kirkham, Weeton Barracks Camp and Ribby Hall Holiday Village, but excluding farms and employment sites.